mentionthewar/mind-your-manors/README.md

-# 'Mind Your Manors'
-# A Medieval Hack Weekend at King's Manor
+# 'Mind Your Manors': A Medieval Hack Weekend at King's Manor

 Datasets and links to support 2022 Medieval Hack Weekend